geoff604/chess-club-central/README.md

 ---------
 Features:
--add player
+- add player
--set initial player statistics
+- set initial player statistics
--add new game
+- add new game
--calculates and updates rankings
+- calculates and updates rankings
--allows you to modify player statistics
+- allows you to modify player statistics
--supports one chess club only
+- supports one chess club only
--password system allows only administrator to modify information but anyone can view it.
+- password system allows only administrator to modify information but anyone can view it.
--to change password, modify password configuration in chess.php.
+- to change password, modify password configuration in chess.php.

 ---------------------------------------
 To get started, follow the steps below: